klaytn/klaytn-docs/docs/learn/transaction-fees/intrinsic-gas.md

 # Intrinsic Gas

-Gas is a sum of `IntrinsicGas` and `ContractExecutionGas`.
+Gas is a sum of `IntrinsicGas` and `ExecutionGas`.
 In here, we would focus on how `IntrinsicGas` is organized.

 :::note
 Intrinsic gas related hardfork changes can be found at the bottom of this page.
 Go to [Hardfork Changes](#hardfork-changes).